 Exciting performances also include(d) principal/solo flute with legendary jazz pianist and composer Dave Brubeck in many New York and regional presentations of his chamber orchestra-choral pageant La Fiesta de la Posata; repeated appearances in ensembles with tenor Andrea Bocelli for national television; and concerts with composer Alan Hovhaness including the Metropolitan Museum of Art where she was principal flute in a program of the late composer's works.
 Additional performance highlights include the Grammy Awards with violinist Gil Shaham; the JVC Jazz Festival orchestra for Herbie Hancock at Carnegie Hall, Quincy Jones; the first televised Annual Songwriters' Hall of Fame Awards playing piccolo for Joel Grey, and playing the flute solo on Octavarium with Dream Theater for their tour Score at Radio City Music Hall.

-Additional recording credits include the soundtrack for the Haydn Planetarium's featured Dark Universe Space Show, other films and TV shows including Shaft II, Working Girl, Anastasia, Ugly Betty, Blue Bloods and international cable television shows which include her flute improvisations.
+Additional recording credits include the soundtrack for the Haydn Planetarium's featured Dark Universe Space Show, other films and TV shows including Shaft 2000, Working Girl, Anastasia, Ugly Betty, Blue Bloods and international cable television shows which include her flute improvisations.

 A collaborative artist, Pamela was flutist and co-director with Joseph Rutkowski of the nationally recognized and acclaimed ensemble L'Aréma for many years.
 Her ensemble co-featured original arrangements in conjunction with Leonard Bernstein, worked closely with Pulitzer Prize-winning composer Karel Husa and premiered numerous new works written for or in conjunction with L'Aréma by American composers including Jack Gottlieb..

-Other ongoing musical collaborations include Angels in the Chamber, a prog-rock, classical, pop and improvisational band co-featuring originals and group arrangements: as well as Intuition Quartet which co-features vocals and instrumentals of originals, blues, R&B, bossa nova and other styles: Each of Pam's groups has released a debut album recently.
+Other ongoing musical collaborations include Angels in the Chamber, a prog-rock, classical, pop and improvisational band co-featuring originals and group arrangements: as well as Intuition Quartet which co-features vocals and instrumentals of originals, blues, R&B, bossa nova and other styles: Each of Pam's groups has released their debut album recently.

 In schools, Pamela presents Flute Meditation Programs independently for children.
 In non-educational settings, her classes are tailored to adults.
 For all groups she plays Native American flute, flute and/or alto flute and directs her listeners to help them relax, breathe more slowly and reduce stress.
-Pamela can also be heard playing different flutes for Loving Meditations
+Pamela can also be heard playing different flutes for Loving Meditations.

 Born in New York City to a family of professional musicians -a first cousin was famed violinist Michael Rabin, Pamela first began playing the flute around the age of five and studied at the Manhattan School of Music Pre-College Division.
 She received her Bachelor of Music Degree with Honors in performance from the Mannes College of Music (aka The New School)and studied with NY Philharmonic principals John Wummer and Julius Baker, Eleanor Lawrence, Samuel Baron and Karl Kraber.
 Pam also studied and performed in master classes with the esteemed mentor and flutist Marcel Moyse, formerly the last living legacy of the French Flute School.
 Pam lives in Westchester County, NY, with her husband Michael.